teamclouday/AndroidSteering/README.md

   2. Connection modes:
      1. Bluetooth requires the phone to enable bluetooth and has already paired with  target PC at least once
      2. Wifi requires the phone to connect to the `Mobile Hotspot` of Windows PC (Or  at least in the same local network)
+        When connecting, need to enter the same IP address displayed on PC app
+        If connection failed, check if [Windows PC firewall is blocking the app](https://pureinfotech.com/allow-apps-firewall-windows-10/)
   3. Control options:
      1. `Default`: phone motion controls both acceleration and steering
         Two changing numbers [left indicates horizontal angle (`Roll`), right  indicates vertical angle (`Pitch`)]